stax76/mpv-scripts/README.md

 command_palette and search_menu are documented here, all other scripts are documented directly in the script via code comment at the beginning of the script.

-- [powershell-completion](powershell/mpv-powershell-completion.ps1) - PowerShell command line completion.
+- [powershell-completion](powershell/mpv-powershell-completion.ps1) - Command line completion for mpv and mpv.net.
 - [command_palette](#command_palette) - Searchable menu for bindings, playlist, chapters, profiles, audio/subtitle/video tracks, commands, properties, options, audio devices.
 - [search_menu](#search_menu) - Searchable menu for bindings, commands, properties, playlist entries and audio/subtitle tracks.